Does UnitedHealthcare Cover GLP-1 Medications?

 Prior Authorization

-UHC requires prior authorization through OptumRx for GLP-1 medications.
-Electronic prior auth is available through most EHR systems.
-Standard processing takes 2-5 business days.
-UHC has streamlined the process for diabetes-related prescriptions.
+UHC requires pre-approval through OptumRx for GLP-1 medications.
+Electronic submissions are available through most doctor's office systems.
+It usually takes 2-5 business days.
+UHC has made the process smoother for diabetes prescriptions.

 Cost Estimates

-Savings tip: OptumRx home delivery offers 90-day supplies often at 2x the 30-day copay (saving one month's copay per quarter).
+Savings tip: OptumRx home delivery offers 90-day supplies, often at twice the 30-day copay (so you save one month's copay every quarter).
 UHC members can check real-time pricing on myuhc.com.

 Requirements for Coverage

-- Active UHC plan with OptumRx pharmacy benefit
+- An active UHC plan with OptumRx pharmacy benefit

-- Documented diagnosis (type 2 diabetes or obesity)
+- A documented diagnosis (type 2 diabetes or obesity)

 - BMI requirements for weight management medications